 |A colorful exterior of an ethnic restaurant near a park in Recoleta.|

-In checking online, the ship has laundry service and the “butlers” assigned to each room can do touch-up ironing as needed (all for a fee of course).
+The ship has laundry service in checking online, and the “butlers” assigned to each room can do touch-up ironing as needed (all for a fee, of course).
 There is no way we’d be able to last so many days with the clothing we have on hand.

-In going through the shipped box of our cold weather clothing, I sorted mine from Tom’s and packed all of those items.
-We also had to consider what to wear on Tuesday when we get to Ushuaia where it’s cold and we’ll spend the morning and early afternoon until we board the ship in the afternoon.
+In going through our cold-weather clothing shipped box, I sorted mine from Tom’s and packed all of those items.
+We also had to consider what to wear on Tuesday when we get to Ushuaia, where it’s cold, and we’ll spend the morning and early afternoon until we board the ship in the afternoon.